dotlouis/CardUICss/README.md

 	i{ background-image: url(my-sprite.png); }
 	i.search{ background-position: 0px 0px; }

-You may have to re-specify the background-size beacause it"s set to 16px by default.
+You may have to re-specify the background-size beacause it's set to 16px by default.

 Complete Example
 ================